Tuesday, October 1, 2024

 J. G. Farrell's Troubles

 Troubles is Farrell's great novel about Ireland in the immediate aftermath of WWI, (1919 and following).
-I read it twenty years ago, but I've lately been thinking it's time reread Farrell's whole Empire trilogy about British imperialism.
+I read it twenty years ago, but I've lately been thinking it's time to reread Farrell's whole Empire trilogy about British imperialism.
 (This, The Siege of Krishnapur, and The Singapore Grip--all great).
 It won the Lost Booker for 1970.

 and...